Oculus-VR/homebrew-repo/meta-xr-simulator.md

 * The performance of **Synthetic Environment Server** is slower on macOS compared to Windows.
 It's an known issue and will be optimized later.
 * **Vulkan** is the only graphics API supported on Mac currently. **Metal** graphics API will be supported through a future Khronos OpenXR specification update.
 * Unity **Oculus XR Plugin** doesn't support OpenXR runtime on Mac.
 If you are developing a Meta Quest app, you may use **Oculus XR Plugin** on Android and **OpenXR Plugin** on Standalone. **Meta XR Core SDK (v66+)** is compatible with both XR Plugins using Mac.
+* Unity does NOT officially support the macOS OpenXR Loader in the **OpenXR Plugin**.